QubitProducts/exporter_exporter/README.md

 - _up_ behaviour is the same as for querying individual collectors.
 - Small code size, minimal external depedencies, easily auditable.

-The exporter has two endpoints.
+The exporter has three endpoints.

+- /: displays a list of all exporters with links to their metrics

 - /proxy: which takes the following parameters:
   - module: the name of the module from the configuration to execute.
   - args (optional): arguments to pass to the module.
   - params (optional): named parameter to pass to the module (either as CLI args, or http parameters).

 - /metrics: this exposes the metrics for the collector itself.

 Features that will NOT be included: